Serenity

 Banish#

 One creature within 120ft must succeed on a DC 15 Charisma saving throw or be banished to a prison demiplane.
 To escape, the creature must use its action to make a contested Charisma check contested by the hag’s.
-If the creature wins, it escape the demiplane.
+If the creature wins, it escapes the demiplane.
 Otherwise, the effect ends on initiative count 20 on the next round.
 The creature reappears where it left the material plane.

 Telekinesis#